asqasq/docs/openwhisk/openwhisk.md

           persistence:
             enabled: false

+More configuration variables can be set and are listed in [this file](https://github.com/apache/openwhisk/blob/master/ansible/group_vars/all).

 ### Label invoker nodes
 First of all, label all nodes, which should operate as invokers, with the